Skip to content

 The XG Series hardware appliances will reach end-of-life (EOL) on March 31, 2025.
 Click here to see the XG to XGS migration documentation.

-Send DHCP traffic over route-based IPsec VPN to DHCP servers
+Send DHCP traffic over route-based VPN to DHCP servers

 Configure Sophos Firewall as the DHCP relay agent to forward DHCP requests from clients to the DHCP server behind the head office firewall.
 Send DHCP traffic over a route-based IPsec VPN connection.